Inspection Standards

 Special/Complaint Inspections

-CKH may also conduct a special inspection based on information from third parties such as neighbors or public officials.
+CKHA may also conduct a special inspection based on information from third parties such as neighbors or public officials.

 Quality Control Inspections